hellerve/blog/posts/Lets_Build_a_Quasiquoter.md

 While the code in Figure 3 isn’t terrible, all the calls to `list` get in the way of understanding the final structure of the code we emit.
-It doesn’t at all look like what we want to produce, and it’s ver verbose.
+It doesn’t at all look like what we want to produce, and it’s very verbose.
 Still, this is as good as it gets if we use `quote`, because it’s an all-or-nothing situation: either this is code, or it’s data.